gabrieldemian/autogen-rs/README.md

 handle.await?;
 ```

-The messages can be fired by using the `tx` from the agent context, it is also possible to not spawn the event loop and call the functions directly on the struct.

 ### Advantages
 - Async communication (possibility of safe multi-threaded) with the option to opt-in to sync.
 The AutoGen in python has duplicate functions for async/sync.
 - Idiomatic Rust code with `mpsc` channels.